 Two great romantic violin concertos are played with utmost mastery and beauty and a very soft touch that benefits especially the Korngold.
 Unlike on [HA33]his later recording with Anne-Sophie Mutter, André Previn neither plays up the film music aspect (much to the performance’s benefit), nor does Shaham self-consciously struggle against its Hollywood-ring the way the work’s dedicatee Jasha Heifetz does.
 It remains the top choice despite increasingly stiff and able competition from a crop of young violinists who are discovering Korngold for themselves.

-23; Helen’s Song Benjamin Schmid, David Frühwirt (violins), Henri Sigfridsson (piano) et al., Seiji Ozawa (conductor), Vienna Philharmonic, Oehms OC537
+Violin Concerto, Much Ado about Nothing, Suite op.23, Helen’s Song, Benjamin Schmid, David Frühwirt (violins), Henri Sigfridsson (piano) et al., Seiji Ozawa, Vienna Philharmonic, Oehms OC537

-Benjamin Schmid’s performance of the concerto at the 2004 Salzburg Festival under Seiji Ozawa with the Vienna Philharmonic is lively and leaves no punch unthrown in the finale.
+Benjamin Schmid’s terrific performance of the concerto at the 2004 Salzburg Festival under Seiji Ozawa with the Vienna Philharmonic is lively and leaves no punch unthrown in the finale.
 It’s admittedly very much a live recording . . . even including applause after the first movement: musically appropriate but highly unusual on CD.
-That makes the primary attractions of this Festival Document on Oehms three other works from that year’s Korngold-retrospective.
+To some that may make the primary attractions of this festival document the three other works from that year’s Korngold-retrospective.
 There’s the substantial Suite op.
 23 for two violins, cello, and piano left hand, and the two shorter works for violin and piano with violinist David Frühwirt: Much ado about Nothing and Helen’s Song—an aria-transcription from Das Wunder der Heliane.
 A lot of fine Korngold on one convenient disc.

 Curiously the Symphony—dedicated to F. D. Roosevelt—was broadcast before it was premiered in concert: it was upon Rudolf Kempe and the Munich Philharmonic to do the latter, and that’s also where the first recording of the work comes from.
 Despite a few cut bars, it’s the rawest and most exciting reading, worthy to pick up if you can find it at a reasonable price, used (on Varese Sarabande).
-The best modern recording of this Symphony certainly at EMI’s budget price comes from Franz Welser-Möst.
-This is sumptuousness become manifest.
+The best modern recording of this Symphony, certainly at EMI’s (now Warner’s) budget price, comes from Franz Welser-Möst.
+This is sumptuousness-become-manifest.
 Barbara Hendricks’ ‘‘Simple Songs’’, op.
 9 (4 out of 6) and Marietta’s famous aria from Die Tote Stadt are more than just fillers.
+If symphonies are your thing, this might be the best way to get started with Korngold.

-Piano Concerto for the left hand (plus Joseph Marx Piano Concerto),
+Piano Concerto for the left hand (+ J. Marx, Piano Concerto), Marc-André Hamelin (piano), Osmo Vänskä, BBC Scottish Orchestra, Hyperion 66990

-Cello Concerto (plus Ernest Bloch Schelomo, Berthold Goldschmidt Cello Concerto) Julian Steckel (cello), Rheinische Philharmonie State Orchestra (Koblenz), Daniel Raiskin (conductor), Cavi Music 8553223
+Cello Concerto (+ E.Bloch, Schelomo, B.Goldschmidt, Cello Concerto) Julian Steckel (cello), Daniel Raiskin (conductor), Staatsorchester Rheinische Philharmonie, Cavi Music 8553223

 Marvelously played and programmed, this combines three concertos that all belong in this book.
 Korngold culled and expanded the Cello Concerto from a sequence he wrote for the Bette Davis film Deception in which a cello concerto features.
 For a bit of American music trivia: Korngold’s Cello Concerto was premiered by the Hollywood String Quartet’s Eleanor Slatkin—while she was pregnant with Leonard Slatkin’s little brother Fred Zlotkin.
 The two brothers have even recorded the work—for a freebie disc that came with the BBC Music Magazine many moons ago.

-The camerata freden brings a tenacity to these works that makes both words more interesting listening, but maybe less inviting by eschewing superficial beauty for depth.
+The camerata freden brings a tenacity to these works that makes both works more interesting listening—but maybe less inviting by eschewing superficial beauty for depth.
 If you have already been seduced by Korngold, this should be an obvious addition to the collection.

-Suite for Piano left hand and Strings op.
-23; (plus Franz Schmidt, Left Hand Piano Quintet), Leon Fleisher (piano), Yo-Yo Ma (cello), Jamie Laredo, Joseph Silverstein, (violins), Sony 48253
+Suite for Piano left hand and Strings (+ F. Schmidt, Left Hand Piano Quintet), Leon Fleisher (piano), Yo-Yo Ma (cello), Jamie Laredo, Joseph Silverstein, (violins), Sony 48253

 The all-star cast—central among them Fleisher, a pianist who understood what being limited to the left hand meant like no other since commissioning pianist Paul Wittgenstein—tends to these rarely performed works with great care and passion.